BenjiTrapp/AWS-LoginGuard/README.md

 ![](docs/AWSLoginGuard.png)

 ### Todo:
-1. Add some tests
-2. Make some nicer README and paint an architecture diagram
-3. Add some more tests
+1. Make a fancier readme
-4. Add a Terraform Script to deploy everything
+2. Add a Terraform Script to deploy everything